 Don’t sweat it.
 With a little preparation, you’ll be able to transition into the next stage of your academic journey smoothly.

-Kristy Clarke is the manager of academic programs and development in Concordia’s School of Graduate Studies.
+Kristy Clarke is manager of academic programs and development in Concordia’s School of Graduate Studies.
 She oversees GradProSkills, a program that provides free academic and professional development workshops available only to Concordia’s graduate students.

-1. Academic integrity is key
+1. Academic integrity is fundamental

 First things first: become aware of your academic responsibilities at Concordia by completing the mandatory academic integrity module.

 This online web tutorial informs graduate students of their responsibilities under the academic code of conduct and points to university resources.
 It provides information on how to properly cite sources, use copyright-protected works and collaborate ethically with peers.

 2. Make an individualized plan to achieve your goals